mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-The GLMM-128 uses a missile prosaically designated ‘Project 414’ but better known by its marketing title as Jorden-Hurade-Hammare, a corruption of a phrase from an old Terran language roughly translating as ‘Earth-Flung-Hammer’.
+The GLMM-128 uses a missile prosaically designated 'Project 414' but better known by its marketing title as Jorden-Hurade-Hammare, a corruption of a phrase from an old Terran language roughly translating as 'Earth-Flung-Hammer'.
 The JHH missile normally carries a high explosive shaped-charge warhead but its bus can be used to deliver other munitions.
 Multiple high explosive/fragmentation submunitions can be scattered across a small area by the anti-personnel payload package